 Pro Tips for Better Cleaning Results

-• Pre-soak soap scum or hard buildup for a few minutes before using the scrubber.
+- Pre-soak soap scum or hard buildup with a surface-safe cleaner before scrubbing.

-• Use the right brush head for the surface; stiff brushes are not ideal for delicate finishes.
+- Use the attachment intended for the surface; stiff bristles are not ideal for every finish.

-• Rinse and air-dry brush heads after cleaning to reduce odor and buildup.
+- Rinse and air-dry removable brush heads after use to reduce residue and odor.

 Safety Note